SharePoint/sp-dev-docs/docs/solution-guidance/portal-data-aggregation.md

 	- Establish expectations regarding the content aggregation delay.

 - Configure the necessary search schema.
-	- Choose an appropriate scope (Tenant, Site Collection, or Web).
+	- Choose an appropriate scope (tenant, site collection, or web).
 	- Trigger the auto-generation of crawled and managed properties.
-	- Leverage out-of-box placeholder managed properties (for example, RefinableInt01) when sorting/refining is needed.
+	- Leverage out-of-the-box placeholder managed properties (for example, RefinableInt01) when sorting/refining is needed.

 - Design appropriate result sources and queries.
 	- Target individual lists, webs, or sites as needed.